 AWS security best practices are not limited to threat prevention.
 Users must also have a robust plan to manage and neutralize attacks when they occur.
 Attackers can compromise even the strongest perimeter protections.
 Planning for failure is essential.

-Work with qualified security partners who provide real-time threat monitoring.
-Utilize global threat intelligence to identify current threats, and scan for these agents regularly.
+Collaborate with reputable security partners that offer real-time threat monitoring.
+Use global threat intelligence to identify current threats and scan for these agents regularly.
 Proactive threat hunting is also advisable.
 This probes AWS assets for known malware, using cloud-based data analytics to detect advanced persistent threats.

 Your on-cloud security systems should interact smoothly with off-cloud security.
 Combine audits of local network infrastructure and remote devices with cloud inspection to cover every entry point and potential weakness.